aeldarex/react-redux-driver/README.md

 }
 ```

 The only requirement from the above code is that the class extends ReduxObject, how you instantiate or otherwise manipulate the objects is up to you.
-The driver will **ALWAYS** preserve the prototype when manipulating the state, so feel free to add non-primitive items to the class definitions.
+The driver will **ALWAYS** preserve the prototype when handling ReduxObject implementations, so feel free to add non-primitive items to the class definitions.

-## Manipulating The State

-Once the above two items are in place we're ready to start using the driver's dispatch functions to manipulate the state.
-But before we can start injecting our actions we need to discuss the concepts of _filter_ and _update_ objects.
-For this discussion we'll utilize the example Friend object above and we'll consider the scoring object as containg two child properties, a number field named highScore and an array field named recentScores.

 ### What is a filter object?